-Rider University's School Psychology program is one of only four programs in New Jersey to be fully approved by the National Association of School Psychologists (NASP), preparing students to become certified School Psychologists at the state and national level.
+Rider University's School Psychology program is one of only four five specialist level programs in New Jersey to be fully approved by the National Association of School Psychologists (NASP), preparing students to become certified School Psychologists at the state and national level.
 The 67-credit degree program offers a blend of traditional and contemporary training and innovating practica that result in our graduates being actively recruited by employers.

 Problem-solving and data-based decision-making permeate all aspects of training with the ultimate goal of fostering the knowledge base, skill set, reflective practice, and professional commitment to improve the educational and mental health of children and adolescents in the schools.
 The program offers a highly structured, developmental curriculum that builds upon preceding coursework and experience.
 Through a variety of theoretical, conceptual, and experiential pedagogical activities, students are prepared to provide a range of evidence-based services including consultation, psychological assessment, behavioral and academic intervention, prevention, counseling, and program planning/evaluation.
 Students also receive training in sensitively working with clients from diverse cultural and individual backgrounds.

 Complementing the program’s philosophy, the fundamental goals of the program are to provide each graduate with the required skills, professionalism, and knowledge base to become a productive member of the school psychology community:

 - Ability to implement a problem-solving model supported by a solid understanding of the knowledge base and empirical literature of school psychology as well as legal, ethical, and professional standards of practice.